webaverse/docs/docs/webaverse/avatars.md

 The largest public hub of VRM avatars can be found at <a href="https://hub.vroid.com/en/models" target="_blank" rel="noopener noreferrer">hub.vroid.com</a>, which can be used to find avatars for your use.
 Be sure to double check the conditions of use first.

-More public resources for obtaining VRM avatars are coming soon.
+More public resources for obtaining VRM avatars are coming soon to the Webaverse world and menu system.

 ### How Can I Make An Avatars?